MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-schema-changes.md

 | [EmailEvents](advanced-hunting-emailevents-table.md) | `MalwareFilterVerdict` <br>`PhishDetectionMethod` | `ThreatTypes` | Include more threat types |
 | [EmailEvents](advanced-hunting-emailevents-table.md) | `MalwareDetectionMethod` <br> `PhishDetectionMethod` | `DetectionMethods` | Include more detection methods |

-We also added the column `ThreatNames` to the  [EmailEvents](advanced-hunting-emailevents-table.md) and [EmailAttachmentInfo](advanced-hunting-emailattachmentinfo-table.md) tables to give more information about the email threat.
+2. We also added the column `ThreatNames` to the [EmailEvents](advanced-hunting-emailevents-table.md) and [EmailAttachmentInfo](advanced-hunting-emailattachmentinfo-table.md) tables to give more information about the email threat.
 This column contains values like Spam or Phish.

+3. In the [DeviceInfo](advanced-hunting-deviceinfo-table.md) table, we replaced the `DeviceObjectId` column with `AadDeviceId` based on customer feedback.

+4. In the [DeviceEvents](advanced-hunting-deviceevents-table.md) table, we updated several ActionType names to better reflect the description of the action.
+Details can be found below.

 | Table name | Original ActionType name | New ActionType name | Reason for change
 |--|--|--|--|